DATA-BACKED GUIDE · UPDATED JULY 2026

 - There is no formal registration like with a GP, so you simply need to find a practice with NHS capacity and book in.

-- An NHS check-up sits in Band 1 at £27.90, which also covers X-rays and a scale and polish.
+- An NHS check-up sits in Band 1 at £27.90, which also covers X-rays and a scale and polish, so routine care is cheap once you're in the door.

-- Availability is the real problem, as many practices are full and not accepting new NHS patients.
+- Availability is the real problem, not price.
+Many practices are full and not accepting new NHS patients at all.

-- In Scotland NHS examinations are free, and children's NHS dental treatment is free across the UK.
+- In Scotland NHS examinations are free, and children's NHS dental treatment is free across the UK, so it's worth checking what applies to your household before assuming everyone pays the same band charge.

 Published and surveyed prices